-Chiropterophily is the pollination by bats and means that plants receive their pollen from a bat source.
-This is vital in many ecosystems because it is an assurance that a good number of plant species get to reproduce, namely plants that are night-blooming, as bats are out foraging at this time.
+Chiropterophily is the pollination by bats.
+The plants receive their pollen from a bat source.
+This is important in many ecosystems because it is an assurance that a good number of plant species get to reproduce.
+It is namely plants that are night-blooming, as bats are out foraging at this time.

-Pollination, among the many known ecosystem services, helps maintain genetic diversity and reproductive success.
+Pollination is among the many known ecosystem services.
+It helps maintain genetic diversity and reproductive success.
 This allows the formation of stable and productive ecosystems.
 These mechanisms of pollination are either biotic, where they include insects, birds, and bats, or abiotic agents of pollination, through wind and water.
-Each of these occurs in its unique ways: by moving the pollen grains from one plant to another, pollination allows the plants to be fertilised and hence to produce seeds and fruits.
+Each of these occurs in its unique way: by moving the pollen grains from one plant to another, pollination allows the plants to be fertilised and hence to produce seeds and fruits.

 Pollinating bats typically have long snouts, brush-tipped tongues, and keen nocturnal senses that help them locate and feed from flowers rich in nectar at night.
 The anatomy and behaviour of bats are explained below-